jbe456/github-email-extractor/README.md

                                                                          [array]
   --query         A Github search query to select repositories to extract emails
                   from                                                  [string]
-  --output        Destination folder where CSV results are exported, relative or
+  --output        Destination folder or file where CSV results are exported,
-                  absolute path.
-If a output points to a file, will export all results to one file only                              [string] --maxEmails     Maximum number of emails to extract per Github user.
+                  relative or absolute path                             [string] --maxEmails     Maximum number of emails to extract per Github user.
                                                            [number] [default: 2]
   --cacheExpiry   Number of days before cache entities expire.